bruin-data/bruin-vscode/README.md

-### Latest Release: v0.7.2
+### Latest Release: v0.7.3

 ## Updated
+- Enhances the validation error display, and adds the expand functionality to hide/show the error details.

+### Previous Highlights

+### 0.7.2
 - Fix the visual issues related to the display of icons and the loading spinner within the validate button component.

-### Previous Highlights

 ### 0.7.1
  	- Transition from string-based lineage data handling to a JSON parsing mechanism.